A comparison of Hochschild homology in algebraic and smooth settings: Finite type algebras and their smooth versions

-see \cite[Proposition 1.1.13]{Lod}.
 For Fr\'echet algebras like $C^\infty (V)^G \underset{\mc O (\tilde V)^G}{\otimes} A$, the topology must be taken into account.
+This is done best by fixing a (completed) topological tensor product and building all differential complexes with respect to this tensor product, see for instance \cite{Tay}.

-To that end we regard it as a complete bornological algebra and consider its bornological modules \cite[\S 2]{Mey1}.
-For Fr\'echet modules the bornological structure is equivalent to the topological structure, but there are more bornological modules.
+We do it slightly differently though, with bornologies and bornological modules \cite[\S 2]{Mey1}.
+This approach has the advantage that both $A$ and $C^\infty (V)^G \underset{\mc O (\tilde V)^G}{\otimes} A$ can be regarded as complete bornological algebras.
+For $A$ it boils down to the standard purely algebraic setup, while for Fr\'echet algebras/modules the bornological structure is equivalent to the topological structure.
 The appropriate tensor product is the complete bornological tensor product $\hat \otimes$, which for Fr\'echet spaces agrees with the complete projective tensor product \cite[Theorem I.87]{Mey2}.
+By default we endow all finitely generated $\mc O (\tilde V)^G$-modules with the fine bornology \cite[\S 2.1]{Mey1}, so that complete bornological tensor products also make sense for them (and they agree with the algebraic tensor products).

 The category of bornological modules of a complete bornological algebra $B$ is made into an exact category by allowing only extensions of $B$-modules that are split as extensions of bornological vector spaces.
 For extensions of Fr\'echet $B$-modules, this just means that they must be split as extensions of Fr\'echet spaces.
 It was checked in \cite[\S 3]{Mey1} that this is an excellent setting for homological algebra.
-In particular, a good definition of the Hochschild homology of $B$ is